-Montenegro: Large hydrological projects stopped due to the lack of investors interest27.
-August 2013. / SEE Energy News
+Montenegro: Large hydrological projects stopped due to the lack of investors interest, SEE Energy News

 The projects of large hydropower plants construction in Montenegro completely stopped because none of the mentioned investors ask for the HPP construction on Moraca, and for HPP on Komarnica there are potential geological problems with the land that should be investigated.
 As things stand now, the second unit of TPP in Pljevlje will be the first new large electricity source that will be built in Montenegro after more than three decades.
 Regarding HPP on Moraca, one tender was unsuccessful at the end of 2011.because no one of the potential investors did not sent offer for a power plant construction at a lower elevation of the largest HPP on Moraca- Andrijevo.

 In the meantime, the Ministry of Commerce negotiated with other potential investors from Italy, Turkey, Azerbaijan and China about submission of their offers for the construction of HPP on Moraca.
 For this purpose, relevant documentation for HPP on Moraca was submitted to all, but of these potential investors no offers were received, not even any request for clarification of the documentation, stated in the government information adopted this summer.

 According to the existing technical documentation of Montenegro power utility company EPCG, Moraca hydropower plants system includes four facilities: HPP Andrijevo, HPP Raslovici, HPP Milunovići and HPP Zlatica, with the total installed capacity of 238 MW and an estimated average annual production of 694 GWh.
 Planned period for all four plants construction is six years, and the estimated total cost of about 540 MEUR.